DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/FAQ.md

 ###   Grant Consent Fucntion

-When selecting Grant consent you are taken to ap age with the below error.
+When selecting Grant consent you are taken to a page with the below error.

 ![went_wrong](/IMAGES/Went_wrong.png)

-Log into your DocuSign Account and Vanigate to the Settings Tab at the top.
+Log into your DocuSign Account and Navigate to the Settings Tab at the top.
-On theleft hand side select "Apps and Keys" on thepage under the Menu "Apps and Integration Keys" select Actions> View details on your App under App details edit the redirect URLs to include your Dynmics365 instance
+On the left-hand side select "Apps and Keys" on the page under the Menu "Apps and Integration Keys" select Actions> View details on your App under App details edit the redirect URLs to include your Dynmics365 instance